tpoisot/ms_proba_networks/ms/maintext.md

 \end{equation}

-As a final note, all of the measures described below can be applied on the binary (0/1) versions of the networks and will give the exact value of the non-probabilistic measure.
+As a final note, all of the measures described below can be applied on the binary (0/1) versions of the networks in which case they effectively are the non-probabilistic version of the measure.
 This property is particularly desirable as it allows our framework to be used on any network, whether they are represented in a probabilistic or binary way.
+Nonetheless, this approach is different from using *weighted* networks, in that it answers a completely different question.
+Probabilistic networks describe the probability that any interaction will happen, whereas weighted networks describe the effect of the interaction when it happens.
+Actually, the weight of each interaction is best viewed as a second modeling step, focusing only on the non-zero cases (*i.e.* the interactions that are realized); this is similar to the method now frequently used in species distribution models, where the species presence is modeled first, and its abundance second, using a (possibly) different set of predictors [@boul12a].

 ## Direct properties